 Do you have any idea about big data in tourism?

 Business guys in the travel industry are tracking all kinds of data, for example, business data of travel agents and visitors’ behavioral data on all travel-related platforms.
 They may know your traveling habits better than you.
-The whole industry is leveraging big data to launch the right product, find the right people to pay for their services.
+The whole industry is leveraging big data to launch the right product and find the right people to pay for their services.

 Web scraping is the tech that makes this possible.